UnaryPlus/Unique/README.md

 ./unique examples/hello-world.uniq
 ```
 If you don't have Haskell installed on your computer, you can download the executable file
-from my website by clicking the link above.
+directly from my website by clicking the link above.